ilichkaya/laravel-restify/docs-v2/content/en/search/basic-filters.md

 position: 11
 ---

-Restify provides few powerful ways to filter and search your data.
+Restify provides a few powerful ways to filter and search your data.

 ## Global search

-Restify provides a global endpoint that searches over all repositories searchable fields.
+Restify provides a global endpoint that searches over all the repositories' searchable fields.

-To define which repository fields are searchable, you may assign an array of database columns in the `search` property of your repository class.
-This includes id column by default, but you may override it to your needs:
+In order to define which repository fields are searchable, you may assign an array of database columns in the `search` property of your repository class.
+This includes an ID column by default, but you can override it to your needs:

 ```php
 class PostRepository extends Repository